Click here to login if you're an NAE Member

 The goal of the meetings is to introduce outstanding young engineers (ages 30-45) to each other, and through this interaction facilitate collaboration in engineering, the transfer of new techniques and approaches across fields, and establishment of contacts among the next generation of engineering leaders.

-There are four Frontiers of Engineering (FOE) meetings every year. the U.S. FOE Symposium is held each year and a rotating schedule of FOE meetings with Germany, Japan, India, China, and the European Union.
+There are four Frontiers of Engineering (FOE) meetings every year.
+The U.S. FOE Symposium is held each year as well as a rotating schedule of FOE meetings with Germany, Japan, India, China, and the European Union.